Patient Frequently Asked Questions

 - You will be immediately greeted by the friendly face of a compassionate volunteer.

-- On your first visit, you will be screened for eligibility by another caring volunteer and if you are eligible for services at the Clinic, you can be scheduled for an appointment within a matter of days.
+- On your first visit, you will be screened for eligibility by another caring volunteer and if you are eligible for services at the Clinic, you can be scheduled for an appointment As soon as possible.

 - All of the greeters, eligibility screeners, front desk staff, physicians, nurses, dentists, pharmacists, and other providers and volunteers are dedicated to you and this Clinic.
 We are neighbors helping neighbors with the caring and respect we all deserve.